pazrein/Automatic-Tests-In-Java/README.md

+# Practise Junit, mock and power mock

-# Practise Junit with calculator (Try to implement with TDD)
+#Practise basic Junit with calculator (Try to implement with TDD)
-#Practise Mock with library and car
+#Practise Mock with library
+#Practise PowerMock  with car